 This work cannot be done in a vacuum.
 To prevent and mitigate the mental, emotional, and physical harms of domestic violence requires a systems approach.
 In addition, breaking the cycle of intergenerational domestic violence calls for partnerships across sectors on shared approaches, including:

 - Increasing access to trauma-informed care for community members.

 - Promoting healthy relationships and protective factors among youth through peer education campaigns.

 - Building a shared strategy with community-based services, health care providers, education systems, social service providers, and caregivers.

 - Engaging youth and their caregivers in the design and roll-out of restorative services.

-Amplify Healing Connections seeks to enhance such interventions that specifically impact adolescent youth.
+Amplify Healing Connections sought to enhance such interventions that specifically impact adolescent youth.
 Between ages 12 to 18 years old, youth are exposed to a host of interpersonal and structural influences outside the home that can increase the risk of domestic violence, including peer dating violence, harmful peer networks, racial injustice, and economic disparity.
 During the same time, they are exploring values and norms that exist outside of their immediate family.
 Youth-serving organizations play a pivotal role in promoting healthy practices and providing a strong, nourishing environment for young people and their caregivers.
 Coordinated efforts across community organizations can amplify positive experiences in childhood and adolescence (PCEs) and help prevent, reduce, and even reverse the impact of early adversity.
-Using a health equity and strengths-based approach, this program will build upon the capacities of multi-sector partnerships to promote health and well-being for both youth and their caregivers.
+Using a health equity and strengths-based approach, this program had built upon the capacities of multi-sector partnerships to promote health and well-being for both youth and their caregivers.